 What: Vision is the focus of the symposium.
 Not only will the young men be shown examples of being a visionary via special guests, but they will be given practical information to help develop their own vision for the future.

 When: August 8, 2015 at 10 AM at Virginia College (7201 Two Notch Road, Columbia, SC 29223)

 How: The symposium will be approximately 2 hours long following the format below:

 - General Address (Guest speakers from the community that can expound on leadership from their field of expertise)

 - Group Activity (activity to involve the young men in using leadership to learn how it is used and gain the sense self worth it brings to oneself)

 - Panel Discussion (Questions from registration questionnaire addressed, general questions from audience addressed)

 July 13, 2015

 CONTACT: Michael Holoman

-The Principals of Manhood Symposium will focus on the importance and impact of leadership amongst males.
-Community leaders will be speaking to the young men about their personal leadership experiences and how the youth can implement leadership principals into their daily lives.
-There will also be a panel discussion to address issues the young men may have with leadership.
+The Principals of Manhood Symposium will focus on the importance and impact of young men having a vision for themselves and their community.
+Community leaders will be speaking to the young men about their personal visions and how important it is for the youth to have a vision for their lives.
+There will also be a panel discussion to address issues and questions the young men may have about being a visionary.